warsdd/web_project_3/README.md

 ### Overview

-A responsive landing page that showcases the hometowns of some of Practicum's employees.
+A responsive landing page that showcases the hometowns of some of Practicum's employees and students.

 The third project of the ***Practicum by Yandex*** Web Development course.